stormpath/stormpath-console-guide/source/groups.rst

 To see what your Custom Data would look like as JSON, click on the "JSON" tab.

-.. _groups-changing-status:
+.. _groups-change-status:

-Enabling & Disabling Groups
+Enable & Disable Groups
 ================================

 Groups are one of the resources via which Accounts are mapped to Applications for the purposes of user login.
 As a result, if a Group has a "Disabled" status then any login attempts made to that Group will fail.